How to Implement Geo-Fencing in Android Apps Using AI

 Threat-Events™ OFF > In-App Defense

-If the Threat-Events™ setting is cleared (not selected).
-Appdome will detect and defend the user and app by enforcing Use Geo-Fencing.
+If the Threat-Events™ setting is not selected.
+Appdome will detect and defend the user and app by enforcing Geo-Fencing.

 -